beschoe/currency-converter/README.md

 This “architecture of intent” keeps meta‑level guidance stable while enabling rapid, high‑quality, issue‑specific specifications with minimal review time.

 This is a low complexity setup.
 For larger projects that have a more involved evolutionary perspective, more framing layers are necessary.
 A compositional framework structure for that wider "Architecture of Intent"-scheme is not part of this demo scope.
-This proves already tractable, and this is where "the beef" is in this transformative journey.
+This proves already tractable, and this is where "the beef" goes in this transformative journey.

 ## 2) The Currency Converter Code Module

+(this section has been largely auto-generated based on agentic code analysis, with input of original shorter README content - code owners may be more competent to review)

 ![CI](https://github.com/beschoe/currency-converter/actions/workflows/ci.yml/badge.svg)